frudman/log0/README.md

 ### View Logs

-Like linux tail but for multiple files at once inclusing non-existing ones yet
+The `log0` viewer is like linux `tail` command but for multiple files at once including non-existing ones yet (e.g. where there may not have been an entry into the error stream, say);)

 usage: log0 [[app=]app-name] [stream directive]*